Asian Relations Conference: Delegates invited

 All Asian countries were invited, along with Egypt who was thought to be closely aligned to the Middle East, and observers from the West.
-Nehru had also requested delegations to include "at least one woman [sic] delegate from your country who will be able to assist the Conference by presenting the women’s point of view on the various matters before the conference and, in particular, in the discussing of the status of women and women’s movements in Asia which is one of the main topics suggested for the agenda."
-In total, delegates from 28 countries and 8 institutions attended the Conference.
+Nehru had also requested delegations to include "at least one woman [sic] delegate from your country who will be able to assist the Conference by presenting the women's point of view on the various matters before the conference and, in particular, in the discussing of the status of women and women's movements in Asia which is one of the main topics suggested for the agenda."
+In total, delegates from 28 countries and 8 institutions attended the conference.

 Japan was invited but did not attend, as foreign travel was prohibited by the Supreme Commander for the Allied Powers (SCAP).
 Nehru stated that he would not give representation of the Japanese to General Douglas MacArthur or the SCAP over the Japanese people themselves.
 For the attendees, while most delegates did not oppose the attendance of Japan as the conference was of a non-political nature, a delegate from the Philippines objected to Japan's inclusion due to Japanese war crimes in the Philippines.

 The All-India Muslim League, which viewed itself as the sole representation of Muslims in India, declined the invitation to the conference.
-The ICWA was seen as closely aligned with the Indian National Congress and the Brahmin-dominated institution.
+The ICWA was seen as closely aligned with the Indian National Congress and as a Brahmin-dominated institution.
 In a statement, the League denounced the conference as "a thinly disguised attempt on the part of the Hindu Congress to boost itself politically as the prospective leader of the Asiatic peoples" and the "sole cultural representative of this vast sub-continent."
 The organisers, meanwhile, argued that "political problems, particularly of a controversial character or relating to the internal affairs of any participating countries are deliberately excluded from the agenda of the Conference."
 Syria, Lebanon and Yemen did not participate in the conference due to this boycott.

 Six Kenyan leaders, upon hearing news of a conference of colonised nations, wrote to Nehru asking for African representation in the conference.
 Nehru denied on the basis that it was an Asian conference, but invited Kenyan observers.
 Nehru also offered scholarships to Africans studying in India.
-In a private letter to Shafa’at Ahmad Khan, former Indian High Commissioner to South Africa, Nehru wrote that "this will indicate to Africa and to the world how much interested we are in the advance and progress of backward peoples."
+In a private letter to Shafa'at Ahmad Khan, former Indian High Commissioner to South Africa, Nehru wrote that "this will indicate to Africa and to the world how much interested we are in the advance and progress of backward peoples."